 In this in-vitro study, all-trans-retinoic acid (ATRA) increase 5AR, which is due to the pretranslational up-regulation in delta4-3-oxosteroid 5alpha-oxidoreductase mRNA expression in ATRA-treated male rat liver.
 Human dosage would be 500-700mg of all-trans-retinoic acid (ATRA), which would be a huge dose.
 Smaller doses of vitamin A should also have a stimulatory effect.
 Vitamin B2 is a cofactor in converting retinol to retinoic acid via cytosolic retinal dehydrogenase and should help with boosting 5-AR (34).

 The following hormones are able to increase DHT levels.
 From strongest to weakest: 5a-androstanediol → androsterone = testosterone = androstenedione, progesterone and a few others (35).
 So, using something like androsterone could significantly increase your DHT, as not only does it increase 5-ar, but it’s also a precursor to DHT.
-Under ideal conditions (without inflammation or elevated cortisol), is up to 70% of DHEA is converted to DHT when applied to the skin, and DHEA also increase 5AR.
+Under ideal conditions (without inflammation or elevated cortisol), DHEA favours the DHT route instead of the estrogen one.
 Natural foods high in androsterone is pine pollen and celery root.

 - Androsterone – 1mg per serving, 240 servings.
 (I suggest to stick to low doses, 2-3mg daily, and not to exceed 15mg daily)